akeneo/pim-api-docs/content/apps/catalogs.md

 ### Requirements

-- You have a Partner account and a developer sandbox.
+- You have a [Partner account](https://www.akeneo.com/technology-partners/) and a developer sandbox [contact us](https://www.akeneo.com/contact/).
 - Your app already manages the authorization process.

 ### Step 1: Ask for catalog scopes